 VuVa Magnetic Dilators are smooth lightweight plastic, that come in a variety of graduated sizes.
 In a clinical trial conducted by Chief Investigator and Pelvic Pain Specialist Dr. Michael Swor in Sarasota, FL, it was shown that VuVa Neodymium Magnetic Dilators reduced pain in 80% of study subjects with no side effects reported.
 Neodymium Magnets are within each dilator that increase blood flow and relieve sexual discomfort while soft tissue lengthens, relaxing muscles and ligaments.
 As the tissue relaxes, the Neodymium magnets increase blood flow to the painful area calming nerves.
 VuVa™ Dilators are the only patented dilators available with Neodymium magnets.

 6. Communicate with her in the moment

 Talking about sex can sometimes be uncomfortable, but it’s a really good idea to try - especially in the moment, when she’s going through pain or anxiety in real-time.
 There’s no need to get into a serious conversation about it; simply try to attune to her facial expressions and vocal responses, but also remember to ask her if something feels good, or if it hurts, and so on.
 Since you’re asking she’ll know you care, and she’ll be more likely to relax mentally and physically.

 7. Boost her confidence

-Again, if she has vaginismus, her sexual confidence will be quite low.
+Again, if she has vaginismus (tight vaginal muscles), her sexual confidence might be low.
 Helping a girl with vaginsimus to be confident in bed might require a little more of you, so familiarize with the condition and what she may be going through and you’re at least one step ahead.

-Now that you know the best ways to loosen a girl without hurting her, good luck, and don’t forget to stay present and enjoy it too!
+Now that you know the best ways to loosen a girl without hurting her, educate yourself and your partner about pelvic floor therapy benefits before intercourse.
+We are here to help.